aiven/devportal/docs/platform/howto/use-aws-privatelinks.rst

 , traffic is routed through an AWS VPC peering connection to your Aiven services.
 With PrivateLink, you can create a VPC endpoint to your own VPC and access an Aiven service from that.
-The VPC endpoint creates network interfaces (NIC) to the sub-nets and availability zones that you choose and receives the private IP addresses that belong to the IP range of your VPC.
+The VPC endpoint creates network interfaces (NIC) to the subnets and availability zones that you choose and receives the private IP addresses that belong to the IP range of your VPC.
 The VPC endpoint is routed to your Aiven service located in one of Aiven's AWS accounts.